1996 United States Senate elections: Retirements

 Five Republicans and eight Democrats retired instead of seeking re-election.

 Defeats

 One Republican sought re-election but lost in the general election.
 One Republican also sought election to finish the unexpired term but lost in the primary.

+Vacancies

+One Republican seat was vacant and was filled by a Democrat.

 Change in composition

 Before the November elections

 After the January 1996 special election in Oregon.